ShankyTiwari/Real-time-private-chatting-app-using-Angular-Nodejs-mongodb-and-Socket.io/README.md

-# Angular Http Crud Application using Nodejs
+# Real time private chatting app using Angular Nodejs mongodb and Socket.io

 As the title propunds, This app is private chat application, In which front-end is built-in Angular (version 6.1.3).
 This is SPA application, which uses ng-bootstrap.
 Server-side is written in Nodejs (version 8.9.4) and MongoDB(version 3.6.3).